 SPLIT = {"byte" | "row"}

-By default, columns in the external file are automatically mapped to those in the external table in sequence.
-In other words, the first column in the external table is automatically mapped to the first column in the external file.
+By default, the data columns in the external file are automatically mapped to the columns defined in the external table in sequence.
+That is, the first column of the external table is automatically mapped to the first column of the external file.

 For example, in the following example, the